meiyor/Time_Spectral_Granger_Causality_EEG/README.md

      Time-domain and spectral GC via **MVGC toolbox**

-After executing this preprocessing command you will observe the folllowing **.mat** files.
+After executing this preprocessing command you will observe the following **.mat** files.
 The filename string will contain the suffix you added as input before the .mat extension.
 In this case the suffix string is empty.
 This for the sake of comparison between different preprocessing options and for facilitating the exploration of resulting files across the **result_plots**, **preprocessed_save**, and **GC_estimation** folders.

 <img width="709" height="398" alt="image" src="https://github.com/user-attachments/assets/fa0e2606-ddea-4234-88b7-626b82c7ffeb" />